 - how long you want to borrow the money for

-So, for example, while interest on a loan might be 5%, the APR might be 8% because it includes the other charges.
+So, for example, while interest on a loan might be 5%, the APR might be 8% because it includes other charges, such as set-up fees.

 APR is a useful benchmark for comparing loans – it’s a legal requirement that it’s shown.
 Generally speaking, a low APR indicates lower interest rates and low associated fees.
 But while APR is good for making comparisons, it’s vital you look at every aspect of the loan before committing.

 Whereas a fixed APR will stay the same, so you know exactly how much you need to pay back, a variable APR can change over the course of a loan.
 While there are several reasons why variable APRs change, many track the Bank of England interest rate and go up or down accordingly.
 Variable APRs are commonly used for credit cards.

 The business of providing loans is a competitive one and loan providers are therefore looking to attract customers with their best rates.
 But getting a low APR is influenced by:

 - the amount you want to borrow

 - the length of time you want to borrow for – the loan term.